Las Vegas Dancers Alliance

-The Las Vegas Dancers Alliance was an organization of adult entertainment workers in Las Vegas founded in 2002 by Andrea Hackett in response to regulations adopted by Clark County, Nevada that criminalized lap dances.
+The Las Vegas Dancers Alliance was an organization of adult entertainment workers in Las Vegas founded in 2002 by Andrea Hackett in response to regulations adopted by Clark County, Nevada, that criminalized lap dances.
 It grew to include 1,000 members from strip clubs throughout the Las Vegas valley including Crazy Horse Too, Spearmint Rhino and many others.
-Despite its size, L.V.D.A. was unable to bring about substantive changes to the law or the adult club industry as a whole.
-Part of the blame fell on dancers unwilling to participate in rallies, meetings and events.
-However, much of it fell on club owners who colluded with local law enforcement to intimidate dancers.
-Another factor was attacks from the left and a lack of assistance from established unions.
-The Huffington Post wrote a hit piece on Hackett at the height of L.V.D.A's influence which the Nevada State Democratic Party linked on their website.
-Unwilling to alienate their left wing allies, the Teamsters, who had promised to help, rescinded their offer.
-SEIU followed suit.
-This spelled the end of L.V.D.A.

 At the height of its power, L.V.D.A. was covered in media outlets across the globe including CNN, MSNBC, CBS News, Washington Post, LA Times, Seattle Times, and The Times of India.
 Hackett appeared on The O'Reilly Factor on September 18, 2002 to lobby her cause and was approached by Dateline, A&E, PBS, and ABC News.
 Her struggles were documented in Marc Cooper's book, The Last Honest Place in America.
 Hackett wrote a memoir in 2006 and has been interviewed for documentaries.